-Paramount is an independent, publicly traded, Liquids-focused Canadian energy company that explores for and develops both conventional and unconventional petroleum and natural gas reserves and resources.
-The Company also pursues longer-term strategic exploration and pre-development plays and holds a portfolio of investments in other entities.
-Paramount commenced operations as a public company in 1978 and has adapted to a multitude of operating climates over the years.
+Paramount is an independent, publicly traded, liquids-focused Canadian energy company that explores for and develops both conventional and unconventional petroleum and natural gas reserves and resources.
+Paramount commenced operations as a public company in 1978 and has adapted to a multitude of operating and economic climates over the years.

-Paramount's operations have been organized into the following three regions:
+Paramount's operations are organized into the following three regions:

-- the Grande Prairie Region, located in the Peace River Arch area of Alberta, which is focused on Montney developments at Karr and Wapiti; - the Kaybob Region, located in west-central Alberta, which is focused on Montney and Duvernay developments at Kaybob, Smoky River, Pine Creek and Ante Creek; and - the Central Alberta and Other Region, which includes Duvernay development plays in central Alberta at Willesden Green and the East Shale Basin, lands and production in British Columbia and approximately 180,000 acres of fee simple land and various associated royalty interests.
+- the Grande Prairie Region, located in the Peace River Arch area of Alberta, which is focused on Montney developments at Karr and Wapiti; - the Kaybob Region, located in west-central Alberta, which includes the Kaybob North and Ante Creek Montney oil developments, Duvernay developments at Kaybob Smoky, Kaybob North and Kaybob South and other shale gas and conventional natural gas producing properties; and - the Central Alberta and Other Region, which includes the Willesden Green Duvernay development in central Alberta and shale gas producing properties in the Horn River Basin and at Birch in northeast British Columbia.